kubernetes-study-guide/Kubernetes-Study-Guide/Section-01-Course-Overview/03_Course_Notes/transcript.md

 Each video comes with it's own set of course notes.
-These course notes provides information specific for that particular video.
+These course notes provides information that's specific for that  particular video.
 They include:

 - copies of the commands and example files that I've used.
-So after watching a video you can then try following along on your local workstation.
+So you can easily follow along with the the demos on your local workstation.

-- A section about alternative approaches - There can be several ways to perform the same task in Kubernets.
+- They'll have A section about alternative approaches - There can be several ways to perform the same task in Kubernetes.
 When that's the case I'll Usually go over 1, or maybe 2 approaches in the video and I'll cover the others in the course notes.

 - I've included links to any online resources, such as github repos and blog articles, as well as links to official documentations.
-Use these links if you're interested into exploring a particular topic in more detail.
+Use these links if you're interested in exploring a particular topic in more detail.

 The course notes can also have sections for FAQs, common pitfalls, troubleshooting tips, terminologies, and so on.